Felicia-Mayeyane/Felicia-Mayeyane/README.md

  <p> 💡  I am passionate about building robust and accessible applications.I believe in creating seamless user experiences through clean and efficient code.
 My passion lies in crafting solutions that not only meet the functional requirements but also prioritize inclusivity and usability.</p>

  <p> 💻  I specialize in full stack development using modern technologies.
-I also have experience working with other programming languages such as PHP and Java a .
+I also have experience working with other programming languages such as JavaScript and PHP.
 I have experience in mobile development using Flutter, Dart and Firebase.</p>

  <p> 📖  I am always open to learning new tools, development methodologies and sharing my knowledge with colleagues.
 I value team work and opportunities for continuous growth as a developer.</p>

-- 🌱 I’m currently learning **Software Development & Data Science**
+- 🌱 I’m currently learning **Software Development & Data Science.**

 - 📝 I write articles on [https://feliciamayeyane.hashnode.dev/](https://feliciamayeyane.hashnode.dev/)